 It should be noted that under the Royal Legislative Decree 1/2015, the authorities, when dealing with the price-approval process, must take into account the criteria mentioned above when discussing reimbursement approval.
 It is also true that in the case that a similar product is commercialised in the Spanish market, the authorities may use it in order to determine the price.
 The price of any competing product inside Spain will undoubtedly serve as a reference for the MOH when discussing the price of a new product.

-Finally, it is also relevant to highlight that IPTs, which will start including economic evaluations, are expected to significantly increase their influence on pricing and reimbursement negotiations going forward.
+Moreover, it is also relevant to highlight that PRs, which will include economic evaluations, are expected to significantly increase their influence on P&R negotiations going forward.